DevBoiAgru/CurlyPy/README.md

 >> curlypy path/to/cpy/file

 # To get help
->> curlypy --h
+>> curlypy -h
-usage: curlypy [-h] [--output OUTPUT] [--norun] [--force] [--delete] filename
+usage: curlypy [-h] [--output OUTPUT] [--norun] [--force] [--keep] filename ...

 Translate and run python code with braces

 positional arguments:
-  filename         The filename to translate.
+  filename         The filename to translate. args             Arguments to pass to the translated code.

 options:
   -h, --help       show this help message and exit --output OUTPUT  The output filename.
-Defaults to <filename>.py --norun          Set this flag if you dont want to run the translated code directly after translating.
+Defaults to _curlypy_<filename>.py --norun          Set this flag if you dont want to run the translated code directly after translating.
   --force          Set this flag if you want to force the translation. i.e. dont perform any checks.
 Can output non working code.
 Defaults to False.
-  --delete         Set this flag if you want to delete the translated file after running it.
+  --keep           Set this flag if you want to keep the translated file after running it.
 ```

 ### Module usage: